+Genesis 5 is a chapter that many skip right over maybe even asking themselves “What is this about”.
 Some people love genealogies and they will tell stories they have found about great great grand relatives that lived in a certain place or migrated from some other country.
 They tell stories about family that fought in wars or worked in some trade.
-Genesis chapter five is the patriarchal family tree from Adam, the first man, to Noah the most direct relative of everyone living today.
-This genealogy tells more stories than one might think at first glance and it also tells a major story that is relevant to everyone living today.
+Genesis chapter 5 is the patriarchal family tree from Adam, the first man, to Noah the most direct relative of everyone living today.
+This genealogy tells more stories than one might think at first glance.
+This Chapter also tells a major story that is relevant to everyone living today.

 This graphic tells some interesting stories about these pre flood patriarchs…

 These are the men and women who knew where the Garden of Eden was located (Genesis 3:24).
-These are men and women who could come before God and meet with Him for conversation in what might have been a uniquely direct way (Genesis 4:4 and 5:22).
+They could come before God and meet with Him for conversation in what might have been a uniquely direct way (Genesis 4:4 and 5:22).
 These are men and women who were almost perfect in every way able to live hundreds of years longer than we who continue on in this post flood fallen world.
 These men and women lived in a pre-flood world that looks very little like the world we see today.

 11 In the six hundredth year of Noah’s life, in the second month, on the seventeenth day of the month, on that day all the fountains of the great deep burst forth, and the windows of the heavens were opened.
 Genesis 7:11 ESV

-The Genesis history tells us that when Noah was 600 years old the catastrophic judgment of the earth by water occurred.
-That information combined with the genealogy in chapter five tells us that from Adam’s creation to the year of the flood was 1,656 years.
-In the same year, and within months, of Methuselah’s death, who died in the year 1,656, the judgment of God by water was ushered into place.
+Judgement of the earth by water occurred when Noah was 600 years old.
+That information combined with the genealogy in chapter 5 tells us that from Adam’s creation to the year of the flood was 1,656 years.
+Another layer is that in the same year of Methuselah’s death the judgment of God by water came true.
 Methuselah’s name depending on the root translation could mean “When He Is Dead It Shall Be Sent”.
-This is too much of a coincidence to not be interesting and just as interesting is the idea that his father, Enoch, a known prophet may have had a hand in giving him this unusual name almost a thousand years before the judgment of the earth by water.
+This is too much of a coincidence to not be interesting.
+Add to this the idea that his father, Enoch, a known prophet may have had a hand in giving him this unusual name.
+A name given almost a thousand years before the judgment of the earth by water.